DIYs for the Home

 Tyler when he was younger, helping to build our first garden fence.
 (I love the pencil behind his ear :))

 Fast forward to several years ago when we had to take the first fence down.
 We were finishing the basement, including putting in egress windows in this spot, so the old fence was in the way.
-(You can read more about the basement reno and the egress windows here: https://lizzydesignsblog.com/basement-renovation-10-things-you-wont-regret-doing-when-finishing-a-basement/) This spot against the house is the only good spot for a garden, because it gets the best sun.
+(You can read more about the basement reno and the egress windows here.)
+This spot against the house is the only good spot for a garden, because it gets the best sun.
 (We have a lot of trees in the back!)
 So after the old one came down, we planned on putting a new one in between the two egress windows.

 Tyler remembered a lot from helping to build the original fence, and even made some improvements he felt were needed.
 He did this whole project himself.
 I only helped him paint it 🙂